-GEOG 1030 - Cultural Geography
+GEOG 1012 - Cultural Geography

+3 sem hrs cr.
 This course examines variations in culture and analyzes how cultural elements vary or recur from place to place and influence change and economic development.
 Topics include demographics, distribution patterns, and interactions of such cultural characteristics as language, religion, politics, urbanization, and economics.
-Prerequisite: Exemption from or completion of READ 0810 and ENGL 0810.
-(Formerly GGY 1010)
+Prerequisite: Exemption from or completion of READ 0810 and ENGL 0810 Formerly/Same As (Formerly GGY 1010, GEOL 1030)Transfer (UT) or Non Transfer Course (UN): UT